didiersmith/steve/chapters/sober.md

 ******

 The two ketzels landed in a clearing in the woods a few kilometers away.
-Vincent and Xavier hadn't had time to put their headsets on, and were thus unable to communicate a plan in mid-air.
 Vincent spoke first.

 "I'm not keen to fly over the blockade again," he said.